dflitney/vigenere/README.md

-# Cypher
+# Cipher

-A Framework for Implementing Cyphers
+A Framework for Exploring Historical Ciphers

 <dl>
-    <dt>Caesar Cypher</dt>
+    <dt>Caesar Cipher</dt>
     <dd>
-        The Caesar cypher replaces each letter in the original text with a corresponding letter from a rotated alphabet.
+        The Caesar cipher replaces each letter in the original text with a corresponding letter from a rotated alphabet.
 As such plain text letters will always translate to the same encrypted letter.
 This is trivially attacked via simple frequency analysis; assuming the original text is english